Headington Quarry

+Headington Quarry is a suburb and civil parish of Oxford, England.
+Once a separate village built on the site of a former limestone quarry, it is now fully integrated into the city of Oxford and lies approximately 3 miles east of the city centre, just inside the Oxford Ring Road.
+It is near to Headington, Wood Farm, Risinghurst, and Barton.

+Today it is known colloquially as "Quarry". and is now considerably uneven due to previous quarrying in the area.

 The Headington Quarry Morris Dancers are based in the area.
 Headington Quarry Morris Dancers were the first Morris dancers ever seen by Cecil Sharp, on Boxing Day 1899.
 This chance meeting was one of the events that sparked a lifelong interest in folk dance, song and music, to which Sharp devoted much of his life.

 Headington Quarry was designated a conservation area in 1971, and the Friends of Quarry is a residents' association which aims to preserve the distinctive character of the Conservation Area and its immediate neighbourhood.

-Other features
+History

-Geographically central to the Quarry, the original school, variously named Headington Quarry National School, Headington Quarry Church of England Junior Mixed School, and Headington Quarry Church of England First School, was closed in 2003 due to a lack of enrolments.
-The school building was originally built in 1864.
-The school is now home to the Headington Quarry Foundation Stage School.
-The school building is conservation listed.
+Headington Quarry Church of England First School, built in 1864, was closed in 2003 and was replaced by Headington Quarry Foundation Stage School.
+The building is now listed.

-Headington Quarry is noted for its array of narrow, winding roads and alleyways; for the undulating terrain on which houses have been built as a result of the quarrying that took place; and for the significant amount of greenspace in the area.

-The wartime Bletchley Park cryptoanalyst Joan Clarke (1917–1996), colleague and briefly fiancée of Alan Turing, lived at 7 Larksfield in Headington Quarry, from 1991 until her death.
-On 27 July 2019, a blue plaque was unveiled at her former home to commemorate her.
+The wartime Bletchley Park cryptoanalyst Joan Clarke, colleague and briefly fiancée of Alan Turing, lived in Headington Quarry from 1991 until her death in 1996.
+In July 2019, a blue plaque was unveiled at her former home.

+Church

+Holy Trinity Church, the local parish church, was designed by George Gilbert Scott - with a window in the chancel being designed by Ninian Comper - and built in the late 1840s.
+The Friends of Holy Trinity Church was founded in 2002 to raise funds and look after the church.